-ACT: The Urban and Rural Planning Act.
+"ACT" means the Urban and Rural Planning Act.

-ADVERTISEMENT: Any word, letter, model, sign, placard, board, notice, device or representation, whether illuminated or not, in the nature of and employed wholly or in part for the purposes of advertisement, announcement or direction; excluding such things employed wholly as a memorial, or functional advertisement of Councils, or other local authorities, public utilities and public transport undertakers, and including any boarding or similar structure used or adapted for use for the display of advertisements.
+"ADVERTISEMENT" means any word, letter, model, sign, placard, board, notice, device or representation, whether illuminated or not, in the nature of and employed wholly or in part for the purposes of advertisement, announcement or direction; excluding such thing employed wholly as a memorial, or functional advertisement of Councils, or other local authorities, public utilities and public transport undertakers, and including any hoarding or similar structure used or adapted for use for the display of advertisements.

-AGRICULTURE: Horticulture, fruit growing, grain growing, seed growing, dairy farming, the breeding or rearing of livestock, including any creature kept for the production of food, wool, skins, or fur, or for the purpose of its use in the farming of land, the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds and the use of land for woodlands where that use is anciliary to the farming of land for any other purpose.
-"Agricultural" shall be construed accordingly.
-AMUSEMENT USE: The use of land or buildings equipped for the playing of electronic, mechanical, or other games and amusements including electronic games, pinball games and slot machine arcades and billiard and pool halls.
+"AGRICULTURE" means horticulture, fruit growing, grain growing, seed growing, dairy farming, the breeding or rearing of livestock, including any creature kept for the production of food, wool, skins, or fur, or for the purpose of its use in the farming of land, the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds and the use of land for woodlands where that use is ancillary to the farming of land for any other purpose, and "Agriculture" shall be construed accordingly.

+"AMUSEMENT USE" means the use of land or buildings equipped for the playing of electronic, mechanical, or other games and amusements including electronic games, pin ball games and slot machine arcades and billiard and pool halls.

-ANIMAL UNIT: Any one of the following animals or groups of animals:
+"ANIMAL UNIT" means any one of the following animals or groups of animals:

-1 bull;
+1 Bull

-1000 broiler chickens or roosters (1.8 - 2.3 kg each);
+1000 Broiler Chicken or roasters (1.8-2.3 kg each)

-1 cow (including calf);
+1 Cow (including calf)

+100 Female Mink (including associated males and kits)

-100 female mink (including associated males and kits);
+100 Female Rabbits (including associated males and litter)

-4 goats;
+4 Goats

-X hogs (based on 453.6 kg = 1 unit);
+X Hogs (based on 453.6 kg = 1 unit

-1 horse (including foal);
+1 Horse (including foal)

-125 laying hens;
+125 Laying Hens

-4 sheep (including lambs);
+4 Sheep (including lambs)

-1 sow or breed sow (including weaners and growers based on 453.6 kg = 1 unit);
+1 Sow or Bread Sow (including weaners and growers based on 453.6 kg = 1 unit)

-X turkeys, ducks, geese (based on 2,268 kg = 1 unit).
+X Turkeys, Ducks, Geese (based on 2,268 kg = 1 unit)

-APARTMENT BUILDING: A building containing three or more dwelling units, but does not include a row dwelling.
+"APARTMENT BUILDING" means a building containing three or more dwelling units, but does not include a row dwelling.

-APPEAL BOARD: The appropriate Appeal Board established under the Act.
+"APPEAL BOARD" means the appropriate Appeal Board established under the Act.

-ARTERIAL STREET: The streets in the Planning Area constituting the main traffic arteries of the area and defined as arterial streets or highways in the Municipal Plan or on the Zoning Map.
+"ARTERIAL STREET" means the streets in the Planning Area constituting the main traffic arteries of the area and defined as arterial streets or highways in the Municipal Plan or on the Zoning Map.

-BOARDING HOUSE: A dwelling in which at least 2 rooms are regularly rented to persons other than the immediate family of the owner or tenant.
+"BOARDING HOUSE" means a dwelling in which at least 2 rooms are regularly rented to persons other than the immediate family of the owner or tenant.

-BUILDING: Every structure, erection, excavation, alteration or improvement whatsoever placed on, over or under land, or attached, anchored or moored to land, and includes mobile structures, vehicles and marine vessels adapted or constructed for residential, commercial, industrial and other like uses, and any part of a building as so defined and any fixtures that form part of a building.
+"BUILDING" means every structure, erection, excavation, alteration or improvement whatsoever placed on, over or under land, or attached, anchored or moored to land, and includes mobile structures, vehicles and marine vessels adapted or constructed for residential, commercial, industrial and other like uses, and any part of the building as so defined and any fixture that form part of a building.